goldentroll/learn-javascript/README.md

 - fetch() POST Requests
 - async GET Requests
 - async POST Requests
-- Review

 ## THE SCRIPT ELEMENT

+Wil be soon

 - The <script> tag
 - The src attribute
 - How are scripts loaded?
 - Defer attribute
 - Async attribute
-- Review

-## DOCUMENT OBJECT MODEL?
+## DOCUMENT OBJECT MODEL

+Wil be soon

 - The DOM as a Tree Structure
 - Parent Child Relationships in the DOM
 - Nodes and Elements in the DOM
 - Attributes of Element Node
-- Review

 ## JAVASCRIPT AND THE DOM

+Wil be soon

 - The document keyword
 - Tweak an Element